aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

       - replace all occurences of `ca-central-1` with your home region (leave `us-east-1`)
       - in the Unclass SCP, update requested regions with any additional regions you wish accounts in the Unclass OU to leverage (or remove all regions except your home region and ca-central-1)
       - after step 4 below, place the two files in a folder named `scp` in your accelerator bucket
-   5. At this time, alb deployments will fail (fix planned), you need to either:
+   5. For releases prior to v1.2.2, alb deployments will fail, you need to either:
       - remove all alb's from the deployment; or
       - after the state machine fails, update the central logging bucket (in the log-archive account) policy with your regions [`elb-account-id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html). (i.e. replace `985666609251` with the value for your region)